 Goodwill acquired in a business combination represents the excess of the cost of the business combination over the Group's interest in the net fair value of the identifiable net assets, including intangibles, liabilities and contingent liabilities of the acquiree.
-When the excess is negative (bargain purchase), it is recognised immediately in the Group consolidated income statement.
+When the excess is negative (bargain purchase), it is recognised immediately in the Group consolidated statement of income.